AdnanK1/east-african-dvlp-indicators/README.md

 create_country_dfs: This function further divides the data frames obtained from the create_dfs function by country.
 This nested segmentation aids in conducting a country-specific analysis of each indicator.
 The Percentage Diff column was added to these country-specific data frames to capture the year-on-year percentage change in the given indicator.

 ### 4.7 Visualization
--Given the segmented data, we sought to visualize the trends for each indicator across different Eastern African countries.
+- Given the segmented data, we sought to visualize the trends for each indicator across different Eastern African countries.
 The plot function was designed to represent a country's data trend over time for a specific indicator.
 For each indicator of interest, it creates a figure with multiple subplots—each subplot corresponding to a different country.

-The resulting plots furnish insights into how each indicator has evolved over the years for all Eastern African countries under consideration.
+- The resulting plots furnish insights into how each indicator has evolved over the years for all Eastern African countries under consideration.

 # Modeling